andrewyen64/budget-tracker/README.md

 Run 'npm start' in the terminal and go to localhost:3000

-or go to the Heroku deployed link here:
+or go to the Heroku link here: <https://shielded-fortress-42520.herokuapp.com/>

 ## Questions